 We at Float a Boat specialize in childrens birthday cards ages 3yrs - 8yrs both for boys and girls.
-We have a range of colours and in many designs these are simple to make and great fun ...
+We have a range of colours and in many designs these are simple to ...

 There is now a new triple pack available against which donations are accepted.
-It features these three scenes: -Boathouse on Windermere -The Island of Lindisfarne -Central ...
+It features these three scenes: -Boathouse on Windermere -The Island ...